5 keys to Broncos 'upsetting' the 49ers

 The Broncos have a chance to be healthier for game 3 than they were in their first two games.

-As for the first two points, and three more keys, here’s how the Broncos can defeat the 49ers before a primetime audience (on 9NEWS):
+As for the first two points, and three more keys, here’s how the Broncos can defeat the 49ers before a primetime audience.

 1. More Russ runs